THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

-Por Luiz Cláudio S Ferreira (DecoStop Nr 62)
+By Luiz Cláudio S Ferreira (DecoStop Nr 62)

-This story began after the conclusion of the “Andrea Dória Project 2016 – Brazilians in the Everest of Diving”, whose 2-year preparation and execution trajectory had been reported, since its inception, in issues 44, 46 and 49 of DECO STOP magazine.
+This story began after the conclusion of the "Andrea Dória Project 2016 – Brazilians in the Everest of Living", whose 2-year preparation and execution trajectory had been reported, since its inception, in issues 44, 46 and 49 of DECO STOP magazine.

 After the success of the mission in Dória and surfing a wave of enthusiasm for technical diving in extreme conditions, it was natural to seek an equivalent objective.
 It was not long before, and quite unexpectedly, when planning a return to Sharm El Sheikh (Egypt) for a few days of recreational diving, I discovered one of the most emblematic and challenging deep-sea diving spots in the world: the Blue Hole of Dahab.